eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 During the activation of a Wallet Unit, the Wallet Provider issues one or more Wallet Unit Attestations to the Wallet Unit.
 The Wallet Unit Attestation (WUA) is described in [Topic 9](./annexes/annex-2/annex-2-high-level-requirements.md#a239-topic-9---wallet-unit-attestation).
-More information on the WUA can also be found in the [Discussion Paper for topic C](./discussion-topics/c-wallet-unit-attestation.md).
+More information on the WUA can also be found in the [Discussion Paper for topic C](./discussion-topics/c-wallet-unit-attestation.md) and in the [Technical Specification 3](./technical-specifications/ts3-wallet-unit-attestation.md).

+**NOTE: The Technical Specification 3 referenced above is not finalised yet.
+Discussions on the WUA are ongoing.
+In particular, no final decision has been taken yet regarding the use of a WUA on the Relying Party interface.
+Nevertheless, it seems likely that this will not be a possibility, and that a Wallet Unit will send a WUA only to a PID Provider or Attestation Provider during issuance.**

 A WUA has three main purposes: